 Professor Andrew Linley is an English paleolibertarian with particular interests in apriorism, praxeology, and Western culture.
 He is Archbishop of Great Britain in the Apostolic Episcopal Church, Grand Chancellor of the Abbey-Principality of San Luigi (a Traditional Catholic sovereign principality, founded in 1883), and Vice-Chancellor of Western Orthodox University in which he holds the Percy Dearmer Chair in Liturgical Studies.
 A Freeman of the City of London and a Fellow of the Royal Society of Arts, Andrew holds degrees and diplomas in theology, humanities, and music.
 He is married and lives in London.

 Keir Martland (Director of Publications) is a High Tory – or liberal traditionalist – and an adherent of the Austrian School of Economics.
 He reads History at Selwyn College, Cambridge, where he is a member of the Cambridge University Conservative Association, the Monarchist Society, the Union, and the Heraldic and Genealogical Society.
 He has spoken at the Manchester Debating Union, the Property & Freedom Society, the Libertarian Alliance Meetup and elsewhere.
 His writings appear at a range of websites, magazines, and journals including Attack the System, The Libertarian Enterprise, and The Salisbury Review.
 His first book, Liberty from a Beginner, was published in 2015 and his second book, Political and Cultural Essays, in 2016.
 In addition, he has appeared on the radio, for example ‘Good Morning Dublin’ on Dublin City FM and on Cam FM.
-A Traditionalist Catholic, he has a particular attachment to the ‘Extraordinary Form’ and the liturgy of the Personal Ordinariate of Our Lady of Walsingham.
+A Traditionalist Catholic, he has a particular attachment to the ‘Extraordinary Form’ and the liturgy of the Personal Ordinariate of Our Lady of Walsingham and is a Companion of the (Old Catholic) Order of the Crown of Thorns.
 In his spare time, he is a Warden at his College Chapel, volunteers for the Order of Malta, plays the piano, has an interest in botany, and holds a 4th Kyu in Shotokan Karate.
-He is to be contacted at email@example.com or at firstname.lastname@example.org
+He is to be contacted at firstname.lastname@example.org or at email@example.com

 Jakub Jankowski is a Polish émigré of 14 years.
 Originally from Radomsko, he now lives in the East Midlands region of England.
 He is currently studying Politics at Royal Holloway, London.